IncentroBA/CollapsibleDatagrid2/README.md

 -   Open by Boolean `Attribute` to open / close based on attribute.
 -   Close on click outside `boolean`.
+-   Compact `boolean` to display the additional information with minimal spacing.

 ## Usage